 Courtney Collins-Horn is a certified canine massage therapist.
 More information can be found here.

 Jen Hill is a certified canine rehabilitator.
-She travels to Bozeman once a week to work with canine patients.
 More information can be found here.

 Canine massage is a gentle non-invasive therapy designe to enhance your dog’s quality of life.
 It is the application of soft tissue manipulation techniques intended to reduce stress and fatigue while improving circulation.
 Through an understanding of overall structure, balance and movement, the entire body is considered.
 Many systems of the body benefit.